Sefkija99/DrogaGradaZenice/README.md

 ## Client

-The DutyCalls.me Client needs to be initialized using a *login* and *password*.
+The DutyCalls Client needs to be initialized using a `login` and `password`.

-> See [https://docs.dutycalls.me/rest-api/#authentication](https://docs.dutycalls.me/rest-api/#authentication) for instructions on how to get these credentials.
+> See the [documentation](https://docs.dutycalls.me/rest-api/authentication/) for instructions on how to get these credentials.

 Example: